PostHog/posthog.com/contents/docs/cdp/timestamp-parser.md

 ### PostHog Cloud

-PostHog Cloud users can find the app [here](https://app.posthog.com/project/apps?name=Timestamp+Parser) and click on the toggle to enable the app.
+PostHog Cloud users can find the connector [here](https://app.posthog.com/project/apps?name=Timestamp+Parser) and click on the toggle to enable the app.
-Once the app has been enabled, it will automatically start parsing all new events which come in to PostHog.
+Once the connector has been enabled, it will automatically start parsing all new events which come in to PostHog.

 ### PostHog Self-hosted